Enchiii/Config/README.md

 # 🛠️ Config

-A **powerful, flexible, and minimalistic configuration system** for Python using JSON and Pydantic.
+A **minimalistic configuration system** for Python using JSON and Pydantic.

-It enables seamless variable resolution, path normalization, environment variable expansion, and easy integration of nested configuration files.

 ---